sailro/UnityExternal/README.md

 # UnityExternal
 Unity project demonstrating the use of an external C# project with Visual Studio Tools for Unity (VSTU).

-As using external projects with VSTU generated solutions is not yet supported, here is a possible workaround, using file generation hooks: https://msdn.microsoft.com/en-us/library/dn940021.aspx.
+Using external projects with VSTU generated solutions is not yet supported.
+But there is a possible workaround, using file generation hooks: https://msdn.microsoft.com/en-us/library/dn940021.aspx.

 Here is a working prototype :